 By now, I was like, I need to publish or stop writing altogether.
 So, for the fourteenth and final time, I sit down to edit my book and make it shine.
 I was about eighteen chapters into it when I thought to myself, “Wow, this sucks, not the editing, but my book!”
 I just felt there wasn’t enough of a hook to nab the reader in the front part.
 I like to write character-driven novels instead of plot-driven, but the front third’s pace seemed too languid and too much of a slow burn.
 So, I scrapped it.
 Yeah, I kept the chapters in case the revision didn’t work out, but it did.
 I kept the essence of the novel, but change settings and tempo as the first third of the book is a chase.
 But after this edit, I was happy with the story, at least, more satisfied.

 Now, I have been staring at this novel for over ten years, and I have grown fond of it and in the same breath, loathe it.
 This is a starter book, an introduction into a larger world, a necessity for the rest, but now that I have, I can get on with the fun parts.

-Alas, you are the proud reader–well I hope you are at least happy you read it–of more than a decade of writing and fourteen revisions.
+Alas, you are the proud reader–well I hope you are at least happy you read it–of more than a decade of writing and fifteen revisions.
 I hope you enjoyed the book, or hated it and will grudgingly read the next one because there is, at least, one character that you loved.
 A few, broad hints at what is to come.
-The war is in full swing; there is more Krey in this book, almost double the amount of the original, so if you love them great, and if you hate them, what’s wrong with you?
+The war is in full swing; there’s more Krey in this book, almost double the amount of the original, so if you love them great, and if you hate them, what’s wrong with you?
 Several new characters are being introduced, both part of the main story and several supporting roles.
 It’s a descent into darkness and out the other side, but darkness, like fire, won’t let you play and come away unscathed.